 Gaming, betting and lotteries: The hirer shall ensure that nothing is done in contravention of the law relating to gaming, betting and lotteries.

 Music, copyright licensing: North Barrow Hall holds relevant licences under the Performing Rights Society (PRS).
 Where appropriate, the hirer is responsible for arranging their own licences.

 Children Act 2004 (1989): The hirer shall ensure that any activities for children comply with the Children Act 2004 and only fit and proper persons who have passed the appropriate Criminal Records Bureau checks should have access to the children.

 Food safety: The Hirer shall, if preparing, serving or selling food observe all relevant food health and hygiene legislation and regulations.
 There is a list of Do's and Don'ts for food saftey displayed in the kitchen

-Smoking: Smoking is not permitted anywhere on the premises or surrounding areas, this includes e-cigarettes.
+Smoking, drugs and vaping: Smoking or use of drugs are not permitted anywhere on the premises or surrounding areas, this includes e-cigarettes.